 If you’re looking for a heavy duty wrench to make sure the lug nuts on your tires are bolted down, this one from Tekton is exactly what you need.
 It’s accurate to +/- 4%, beefy, and all steel which will keep it going for a long time.

-It’s another click-style wrench, and strong enough you’ll want to be careful when you’re tightening things up but with the proper amount of care you’re not going to find another tool of this quality for less than $100.
+It’s another click-style wrench, and strong enough you’ll want to be careful when you’re tightening things up but with the proper amount of care you’re not going to find another tool of this quality for less than this price.

 Highly recommended for those who’re working on brakes, tires, and other safety and structural features of their vehicle to add a bit more security to your work.